Mg8081/PowerBI-Projects/README.md

 FINAL CONCLUSION TO IMPROVE VRINDA STORE SALES:

- •Target women customers of age group(30-49yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+ • Target women customers of age group(30-49yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.